Wondering How to Lower Your Blood Pressure?

 Before we dive into how physical touch can lower blood pressure, here’s something to ponder on:

 “Touch comes before sight, before speech.
 It is the first language, and the last, and it always tells the truth.” -Margaret Atwood

-With the holidays fast approaching and November being the season to “Give Thanks” what better way to show your love how much they mean to you than by giving them a nice massage.
-Please watch and share our massage video tutorial that you can share with your partner. #massagewins
+With the holidays fast approaching, and November being the season to “Give Thanks”, what better way to show your love, and help lower blood pressure, than by giving or receiving a massage?

 I leave you with a quote from researchers and authors Dr. Charles & Dr. Elizabeth Schmitz, “To touch someone you love is to acknowledge their presence and to communicate your desire for them.
 That’s why the most successfully married couples amongst us do it so often.”

 Ben-Zeev, Aaron.
 “Why a Lover’s Touch Is So Powerful.”
 Psychology Today, Sussex Publishers, 14 May 2014, www.psychologytoday.com/us/blog/in-the-name-love/201405/why-lovers-touch-is-so-powerful.

 Brown, Gary.
 “Why Physical Touch Is So Important in Relationships.”
 Gary Brown, 11 July 2017, drgarybrowntherapy.com/physical-touch-important-relationships/.